0nix/ggj21/twine/ending2.md

 "KILL HIM!
 KILL HIM!
 KILL HIM!"

-The voice becomes a chorus of voices protesting at different times as fire begins to shine through the hole where the head inside the suit of armor should be.
+The voice becomes a multiplicity of the same voice protesting at different times as fire begins to shine through the hole where the head inside the suit of armor should be.
 It emerges through every cavity, raging and exploding as if it was alive.
 You turn to see the judge fully transformed into Lady Justice herself: Golden, blind, and holding the scales on one hand and a sword in the other.

 "KILL HIM KILL HIM KILL HIM"

 It's no longer shouting, whatever this thing Bayer is.
-It's droning on and on and on like ticking clock.
-The walls of eyes all around dart more quickly and violently.
-Lady Justice's body bubbles and bloats, the familiar symbol warping and twisting itself into a mangled fractal of golden nightmares.
+It's droning on and on and on like a tick-tock tick-tock.
+The walls of eyes all around dart more quickly, more violently.
+Lady Justice's body bubbles and bloats, the familiar symbol twisting itself into a mangled fractal of golden nightmares.

 Out from the suit armor protrudes a fiery, gnarly skull moving its jaw bone up and down.
 You know, somehow, that it is Oskar Sessler.
 His raspy voice joins the metallic din of Bayer's.
 "KILLIM KILLIM KILLIM" They both holler in a terrible harmonization.

-Just when you think the noise will make your head explode, and you want to scream as loud as you can but you can't find a mouth to do it.
-This terrible noise that you feel entering in you and frying your senses like a million tiny explosions.
+Just when you think the noise will make your head explode, and you want to scream.
+You want to scream as loud as you can but you can't find a mouth to do it.

+This terrible noise.
+You can't can even hear yourself.

+You can't think.

+You feel it.
+It enters you and sets fire to your senses, like a million tiny explosions.

-It stops.
+And it stops.

 You turn your head the ungodly monster that accused you of so many terrible things is gone.
 The judge is now gone too.
 All that remains is this sphere of eyes.